 Workout areas need to be kept sanitary, especially when they’re used by many people.
 Synthetic grass keeps it simple for gym owners by requiring very little maintenance – a quick sweep to remove any debris is usually enough.
 Stains can be treated easily with a stain remover from the manufacturer.
 A commercial sanitiser spray can be lightly sprayed over the surface to keep the turf hygienic and fresh.

-Installing artificial grass can be either really fast or quite fast – especially when compared to growing grass or installing other kinds of flooring.
+Installing artificial grass for gyms can be either really fast or quite fast – especially when compared to growing grass or installing other kinds of flooring.
 Once you decide on your base layer and top layer combo, it can be installed in a jiffy.

 High-quality synthetic grass lasts.
 And in a gym environment, you need it too.
 With high foot traffic and equipment use, you need a surface that won’t wear out any time soon.